What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

 The course is equally suitable for acoustic and electric guitarists.
-Amplification not supplied, however.
+Some amplification supplied, but bring an acoustic instrument if you can.

 When I've finished, what course can I do next?